Self-hosting Obsidian

 driver: bridge

-Replace your-secure-password-here with a strong password.
-This will be your CouchDB admin password, so make it secure and memorable.
+Replace the default password (112 in the example above) with a strong, secure password.
+This will be your CouchDB admin password, so make it both secure and memorable.

 Docker Compose file example